mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

 3. Configure Owncloud.

 	<p>If you have chosen to use an appliance for the installation, most of these steps are covered for you.
-If a manual installation has been selected, see [specific instructions](https://doc.owncloud.com/server/10.1/admin_manual/installation/manual_installation.html). </p>
+See [specific instructions](https://doc.owncloud.com/server/10.1/admin_manual/installation/manual_installation.html) if a manual installation is selected.</p>

 4. Login to the server via a browser to ensure installation is successful.